 At least nine pupils have been hospitalized in South Africa after they ate space cakes sold by another student.

-Panyaza Lesufi, the Education Member of Executive Council of the Gauteng province, has reported that approximately fifteen Grade 12 learners from two high schools bought cakes cooked with marijuana, ate them and became sick.
+Panyaza Lesufi, the Education Member of the Executive Council of the Gauteng province, has reported that approximately fifteen Grade 12 learners from two high schools bought cakes cooked with marijuana, ate them and became sick.
 Two of them were sent home, thirteen others were hospitalized on April 7 and April 9, one of whom was in a critical condition but is now stable.

 The MEC shared he was “concerned with the ongoing trend of learners consuming ‘space cakes’” in a media statement on April 10.